 The Women’s Resource Center (WRC) is a space for Dunwoody women.
 Located on the Black Level in Room 36, the WRC can be used to study in private, socialize, celebrate achievements, find resources and information, browse through literature and magazines, or simply relax in a comfortable environment.

 The WRC is the primary meeting location for Dunwoody’s Kate’s Club, which is an organization dedicated to the diverse populations of Dunwoody Women.
-The WRC also serves as a gathering place for organizations like WomenVenture and Women Build.

 Kate’s Club is the women student organization on campus.
 Members of Kate’s Club build leadership skills, host gatherings to connect with other women students, plan volunteer events in the community, and hold fundraising events to support their work.